mayanknxy/python01.py/README.md

         largest_no = no2
     else:
         largest_no = no3
-    print("The largest of the 3 numbers is : ", largest_no)
+    print("The largest of the 3 numbers is", largest_no)

   # answer02